privacy-scaling-explorations/maci/cli/README.md

 Example output:

 ```
+The results commitment in the specified file is correct given the tally and salt
-The commitment in the specified file is correct given the tally and salt
+The total spent voice credit commitment in the specified file is correct given the tally and salt
+The results commitment in the MACI contract on-chain is valid
-The commitment in the MACI contract on-chain is valid
+The total spent voice credit commitment in the MACI contract on-chain is valid
 ```